nrfconnect/sdk-sidewalk/doc/sidewalk_release_notes.rst

 Changelog
 *********

-See the `Release notes for the nRF Connect SDK`_ for the v2.5.0 release.
+See the `Release notes for the nRF Connect SDK`_ for the v2.6.0 release.

 Limitations
 ***********

 Dynamic FSK-WAN Profile switching from 2 to 1 is prohibited.
   The issue is a limitation of the 1.14 Sidewalk release.
-  Currently there is no workaround for this issue.
+  There is no workaround for this issue.

 Known issues
 ************